Answer six questions to help us improve your experience for a chance to win a $200 e-gift card.

 Don't meet these qualifications?
 Check out these funding options:

 Taking out a loan for your small business?
 Congratulations!
-Getting a loan opens up all sorts of opportunities for business growth, making it an exciting financial milestone for many businesses.
+Getting a small-business loan opens up all sorts of opportunities for business growth, making it an exciting financial milestone for many businesses.

 Of course, that exciting milestone could become a shocking and disappointing one when you find out that your $100,000 loan will cost you $152,000 by the time you pay it back.

-So before you borrow, use a loan calculator to figure out the actual cost of your small-business loan.
+So before you borrow, use a financial, or loan calculator to figure out the actual cost of your small-business loan.
 It will save you from nasty sticker shock and help you find the right loan for your small business.

 How to use a small-business loan calculator